 Garmin Vivofit Jr. 2 Vs 3: Comparison Table

 We have excluded those features which both the features have in common.

 Garmin Vivofit Jr. 3 Vs Fitbit Ace 2: Which one is better?

 It needs a separate article to explain the differences between the two kid-oriented fitness trackers in detail.
 However, for the sake of the reader’s convenience, we have delineated the key differences here.

 Garmin Vivofit Jr 3 has a color display, is large in size and its design leans toward a smartwatch as opposed to the classic fitness tracker design of Fitbit Ace 2.

 Fitbit Ace 2 is suitable for older kids (more than 7 years old), whereas Vivofit Jr. 3 is designed for younger ones (more than 4 years old)

-Vivofit Jr. 3 is 5 gram heavy, and has a fixed coin battery type that lasts for an year.
+Vivofit Jr. 3 is 5 gram heavy and has a fixed coin battery type that lasts for a year.
 ACE 2 needs to be recharged after 5 days of regular usage.